There are 2 unemployment indicators in Jersey:

 Statistics Jersey past reports

 The internationally comparable rate is defined by the International Labour Organisation (ILO).
 The ILO unemployment rate measures the proportion of unemployed people in the entire work force.
-It includes people registered as unemployed as well as those not registered but still seeking work.
+It includes people registered as unemployed and those not registered but still seeking work.

 The ILO unemployment rate is measured by the Jersey census and is updated between census years through household surveys.

-2014 / 15 Household Spending and Income Survey results
+2014 and 2015 Household Spending and Income Survey results

 The ILO unemployment rate between April 2014 and May 2015 was estimated to be 4%.
 This rate corresponds to around 2,500 people being unemployed and looking for work.